johampel/rest-cli/README.md

   ...
 ```

-Note that in this example we access an external service and the we have no control over the pets available in the shop, so the return values
+Note that in this example we access an external service, therefore we have no control over the pets available in the shop, so the return values
 might differ when you try it.

 Although the commands work pretty ok for this specific service, there are two shortcomings we want to work around:

-1. The commands as they are a strongly bound to the public petshop server.
+1. The commands are strongly bound to the public petshop server.
 What happens, if we want to host the petshop service on a different
    server, let's say on `localhost`?
 2. The petshop service does not talk only XML, but also JSON.
 So how to achieve that the commands are able to talk
    JSON as well?